 The Board of Directors of Sanoma Corporation has on 7 February 2013 approved a share-based long-term incentive programme (Performance Share Plan, PSP) to be offered to executives and managers of Sanoma Corporation and its subsidiaries.
 The conditions and the issuance of the Performance Shares are decided on by the Sanoma Board of Directors in accordance with the Human Resources Committee's proposal.
 In general, Performance Shares vest over 3-year period and vesting is subject to meeting Group performance targets set by the Board of Directors for annually commencing new plans.
-The possible reward is paid as a combination of shares and cash.
-The reward's cash component is dedicated to cover taxes and tax-related costs.
+The possible reward is paid as a combination of shares and tax-related costs.